Crispy Ta'ape Fish Tacos

 5. Warm tortillas.
 Build tacos: cabbage, fish, mango, cilantro, sriracha crema.

-Guide’s tip: Roi and Ta'ape have a slightly stronger flavor than mild reef fish — the bold taco toppings complement this perfectly.
-Do not skip the mango — the sweetness is essential to balance the spice.
+Guide’s tip: Roi and Ta'ape have a slightly stronger flavor than mild reef fish, so the bold taco toppings fit perfectly.
+Don’t skip the mango: the sweetness is essential to balance the spice.
 Eating invasive species is one of the most impactful things a spearfisher can do for reef health.

 Catch it yourself first